-How to Register an Out-of-State Car in Georgia
+How to Register an Out-of-State Car in Georgia: Fees & Steps

 Welcome to Georgia!
 From the bustling streets of Atlanta to the coastal charm of Savannah, the Peach State is a fantastic place to call home.
 However, moving your vehicle here requires navigating a highly specific tax system that completely catches newcomers off guard.

-By law, new residents have exactly 30 days after establishing residency to secure a Georgia driver's license and transfer their vehicle registration to stay compliant and avoid steep fines.
+By law, new residents have exactly 30 calendar days after establishing residency to secure a Georgia driver's license and transfer their vehicle registration to stay compliant and avoid steep penalties.

 1. Get Your Georgia Driver's License First

 You cannot register or title an out-of-state vehicle in Georgia until you possess a valid Georgia Secure ID Driver's License or ID card.
 Head to a Department of Driver Services (DDS) location first.
-You will need to hand over your current out-of-state license, pass a vision test, and provide two documents proving your new Georgia address (such as a utility bill or lease agreement).
+You will need to surrender your current out-of-state license, pass a standard vision test, and provide documentation proving your new Georgia residential address.

 2. The Metro Atlanta Exception: Emissions Testing

-If you are moving into one of the 13 covered metro Atlanta counties (including Fulton, Gwinnett, Cobb, DeKalb, Cherokee, and Clayton), your vehicle may require an emissions test before it can be registered.
+If you are moving into one of the 13 covered metro Atlanta counties (Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Henry, Paulding, and Rockdale), your vehicle may require an emissions test before it can be registered.

-- Who Needs It: Gasoline-powered cars and light trucks that are between 3 and 24 model years old.
+- Who Needs It: Gasoline-powered cars and light-duty trucks (8,500 lbs GVWR or less) that are between 4 and 24 model years old.

-- The Process: Pull into any certified Georgia Clean Air Force testing station.
-The test costs up to $25, and the results are transmitted electronically to the state's DMV database instantly.
+- The Process: Pull into any certified Georgia Clean Air Force (GCAF) testing station.
+The test costs up to $25, and the results are transmitted electronically to the state's database instantly.

 3. Gather Your Paperwork Mountain